ASKCOS/ASKCOS/README.md

 Release Notes
 User notes:
+* New impurity predictor module
+* New reaction atom-mapping module
 * Upgrade to rdkit version 2019.03.3
 * Migration of rdchiral to standalone pypi package. rdchiral development can now be found at https://github.com/connorcoley/rdchiral
 * Improved buyables lookup consistency